kinopio-club/kinopio-help/posts/managing-collaborators.md

 ---
-title: Adding Images to Cards
+title: Managing Collaborators
-tags: ['How to Use']
+tags: ['Collaboration']
 color: cyan
 ---
-# Managing Collaborators

 You, or your collaborators, can view the list of space collaborators from `Share`.